 - The Roopkund trek starts from Lohajung and takes the trekker through Bedni Bugyal, the tiny hamlets of Wan and Dedni, and it also offers mesmerizing summit views of the Garhwal Himalayan peaks.

 - It passes through the hundreds of blooming rhododendrons and oaks, and spot the Himalayan magpie as you approach the pristine Roopkund Lake and Neelganga river.
-The black-stoned lord Ganesha can be viewed inside the Kalu Vinayak temple making the trekking experience unforgettable.
+There are many companies has their opinion such as online toy stores in pakistan company also has solid view that the black-stoned lord Ganesha can be viewed inside the Kalu Vinayak temple making the trekking experience unforgettable.

 - As this zig-zag trail continues to accomplish the altitude of 16,499 ft. amidst the icy wind, it gives an admiring view of India’s second-highest peak, Nanda Devi.